cabooster/DeepCAD-RT/Tutorial.md

    `Overlap frames between batches`: The number of overlap slice between neighboring batch.
 The recommend number is between 5 to 10.
 More overlap frames mean better performance but lower inference speed.

 6. After set all parameters, click  `Configure`.
-When you click `configure` for the first time, the initializer program will execute  automatically.
+When you click `Configure` for the first time, the initializer program will execute  automatically.

 7. You can click `GRAB` in ScanImage and begin imaging.